ApposoftTech/fullstack_project/README.md

 # Fullstack Project
 To-Do List application where users can create, read, update, and delete tasks.
-The application will consist of a backend (NestJS + PostgreSQL) and a frontend (Flutter).
+The application consists of a backend (NestJS + PostgreSQL) and a frontend (Flutter).

 # Mobile Screenshots: